adolfgusmories/CarRentDatabase/README.md

 # MODULE-1
-Capstone Project for Fundamental Data Science with Python Car Rent Database System
+Capstone Project for Fundamental Data Science with Python.
+Car Rent Database System.
   Mini database system for Car Rent, with this python file we can accesing this database.
   There are 5 main menus, showing database, adding database, edit database, delete database, and account setting Also each main menu have they sub menu to accessing certain purpose.